jaredchu/JC-Firebase-PHP/README.md

 ## Contributing
 1. Fork it!
-2. Create your feature branch: `git checkout -b feature/your-new-feature`
+2. Create your feature branch: `$ git checkout -b feature/your-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `$ git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-new-feature`
+4. Push to the branch: `$ git push origin feature/your-new-feature`
 5. Submit a pull request.

 ## License